RevinderDev/revinderdev.github.io/content/tech_interview.md

 1. **Frontend and Backend modules** - They will be similar enough that I am going to group them here.
 We start off by chatting through candidates experience in the given language ecosystem and then move onto the practical part that should last at minimum 1hr.
 2. **System design module** - This is something that is not present in the process so this entire component is something new.
 Ideally part of this module should be focused on practical part, with little chatting to back it up.
 Depending on the position the candidate is choosing this could be focused more on a DevOps side (different cloud services, how they interact with each other and how they scale) or on a backend side (how would different APIs talk to each other, what would be responses be, communication between microservices, architectural patterns and so on).
 In both cases CI/CD, containers, orchestration, local environments is something that too can be covered here.
 3. **Database module** - Again, something new.
 Everything related to database regardless of database of choice.
 You would usually choose the one that the candidate claims to be proficient in as a task and then validate if that is actually the case.
-Split with chatting on different RDBMS, tradeoffs but also include practical part.
+Split with chatting on different RDBMS, trade-offs but also include practical part.
 Writing some kind of query to active database instance.
 Start small (simple select), progress through (joins), to window functions, views, query optimisation and so on.
-4. **DE/ML module** - this is something that was already part of the process, so this part would remain the same as it was proven succesful already.
+4. **DE/ML module** - this is something that was already part of the process, so this part would remain the same as it was proven successful already.
 The only difference is that for a DE position, you wouldn't just need to pass DE module - more on that later.
 5. **DevOps module** - this overlaps heavily with system design and it is on purpose.
 For a Tech Lead position, this would be mostly chat about different cloud vendors.
 Solutions to common problems of theirs, available services and tools, what to use when.
 Perhaps someone has a certificate from one of the popular choices, so this module would be the place to validate that, but crucially, as opposed to system design - this would not have practical part.

-Semantics, flow of the interview, questions to ask, expected answers for a given candidate level and tasks to give would be a seperate thing for each module and each team/member of said module would be responsible for implementing those.
+Semantics, flow of the interview, questions to ask, expected answers for a given candidate level and tasks to give would be a separate thing for each module and each team/member of said module would be responsible for implementing those.
 It goes without saying that to be a member of said module, you should have been able to ace that module flawlessly.